skyfe79/Awesome/README.md

 ## Swift

+- [UIPiPDemo](https://github.com/uakihir0/UIPiPDemo) - Demo App for Picture-in-Picture of Arbitrary UIView in iOS
 - [XcodeGen](https://github.com/yonaskolb/XcodeGen) - A Swift command line tool for generating your Xcode project
 - [SceneKit-SCNLine](https://github.com/maxxfrazer/SceneKit-SCNLine) - Draw a tube or thick line in SceneKit
 - [ImpressionKit](https://github.com/623637646/ImpressionKit) - A tool to detect impression events for UIView (exposure of UIView) in iOS.
 SwiftUI supported.